foursquare/sites-to-markdown/README.md

 ## Usage

-1. Make sure you're environment's jvm is 1.7
+1. Make sure your environment's jvm is 1.7

         # verify the version
         java -version